sangwoo-joh/dictations/why-ocaml.md

  that's easier to reason about is good.
 But it's not you're trying to ban effects from your program.
 That's sort of at the heart of what you wanna do.

+ There are two orthogonal things you can do in your programming language that make composition easier.
+One is to have good forms of abstraction.
+But having effects in your language has communication channels to get out of it in a fundamental way.
+John Carmack is an excellent C++ programmer, fairly legendary guy in game industry.
+If you listen to the way he talked about programming, he argues very strongly in favor of immutability.
+Avoiding effects as a way of making your program easier to decompose.
+This is like faily standard advice for people building programs in almost any language.
+Immutability simplifies things.
+Composibility is about more than just avoiding mutation.
+Another example is concurrency.
+Races are really hard to think about in the context of mutable data, and basically trivial in the absence of it.
+Because the lack of mutation means there's no intereference when things are interleaved each other.